diapolon/Bluetti_ESP32_JSON_Bridge/README.md

 ## About

-This is a Fork of [mariolukas/Bluetti_ESP32_Bridge](https://github.com/mariolukas/Bluetti_ESP32_Bridge) which itself is based on based on https://github.com/warhammerkid/bluetti_mqtt.
+This is a Fork of [mariolukas/Bluetti_ESP32_Bridge](https://github.com/mariolukas/Bluetti_ESP32_Bridge) which itself is based on https://github.com/warhammerkid/bluetti_mqtt.
 The Bridge can be used to read and write values via Bluetooth to the Bluetti Powerstations via JSON http api instead of the complexer mqtt.
 In addition to that I removed the display support because I wanted to make it even simlper.

 The original code is tested on an AC300.
 Other Powerstations should also work but are untested.